-Applications for admission to Acadia University must be made online and must be supported by official copies of all records of academic work.
+Applications for admission to Acadia University must be made online with the appropriate non-refundable application processing fee.
 Applicants who are attending, or who have attended, other post-secondary institutions must have their official transcripts sent direct for evaluation or provided in an envelope sealed by the institution.
-These documents must be submitted to the Graduate Studies Office together with the appropriate application processing fee.
-Please mail to: Box 70, Wolfville, NS, B4P 2R6.
-The processing fee is non-refundable.
+These documents must be mailed to the Graduate Studies Office.
+Please mail to: Graduate Studies, Box 70, Wolfville, NS, B4P 2R6.